ecwpz91/ecwpz91.github.io/_posts/2017-09-08-CloudForms via OpenShift using Docker.md

 This tutorial helps developers and operation engineers get hands-on with CloudForms and OpenShift locally using native host Docker containers.

-Although this isn't an official enterprise supported tool chain, it's example of how the open source continues to drive innovation!
+Although this isn't an official enterprise supported tool chain, it's a neat example of how the open source continues to drive innovation!
 Pretty neat, don't you think?

 [1]: https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md#linux
 [2]: https://github.com/openshift-evangelists/oc-cluster-wrapper